jdingel/econ35101/assignments/assignment1/readme.md

 	You might also consider those that are [dependencies for the QuantEcon package](https://github.com/QuantEcon/QuantEcon.jl/blob/master/REQUIRE) and those listed as [Useful
     Libraries](https://lectures.quantecon.org/jl/julia_libraries.html)
     by QuantEcon.
+    You should only need a few packages (e.g., CSV, Interpolations, Plots, Random, etc.).
     Package installation can take a few minutes.
 Don't panic.